 How do you chop brussels sprouts?

-Another way of cutting brussels sprouts is using a mandolin, which is more intimidating for some.
+Another way of cutting brussels sprouts is by using a mandolin, which is more intimidating for some.

 For an easy way out, get a bag of shaved brussels sprouts from the grocery store if you’re short on time.